Last updated on May 30th, 2021

 I believe that being a JourneyWoman is a mindset.
 It’s not about age or experience.
 When we travel, we have a choice – we can look through a window at people’s lives or we can fully engage in the moment.
 As JourneyWomen, we take the first step into the future, with curiosity as our compass, seeking authenticity in every experience.

-I hope you’ll share your stories here, so that we can learn from you and teach others about the joy of self-discovery through travel.
+I hope you’ll share your stories here so that we can learn from you and teach others about the joy of self-discovery through travel.

-CEO + Publisher, JourneyWoman
+Publisher + Editor-in-Chief, JourneyWoman

 Member, Society of American Travel Writers (SATW)